- Dr Mark Hellowell

 - 0131 6511330

 Mark's research programme focuses on the business-government relations of various kinds.
 He is special adviser to the House of Commons Treasury Committee in relation to its ongoing inquiries into the use of private finance in public services, and an adviser to the World Bank on market systems approaches in healthcare.
-He leads a University of Edinburgh collaboration with the World Bank in which developing country policymakers are trained (in both online and in-class settings) in the Managing Markets 4 Health framework.
-He provides postgraduate teaching on health systems strengthening, working within the Global Public Health Unit and the Academy of Government, and is keen to supervise PhD students who are interested in the role of markets and/or the private sector in health.
+He leads a University of Edinburgh collaboration with the World Bank in which developing country policymakers are trained (in online and face-to-face settings) in Managing Markets for Health.
+He provides postgraduate teaching on health systems, working within the Global Public Health Unit, and is particularly keen to supervise PhD students interested in the role of markets and/or the private sector in healthcare.

 Hellowell, M. (2015), 'Analysis: Borrowing to save: can NHS bodies ease financial pressures by terminating PFI contracts?', BMJ, http://www.bmj.com/bmj/section-pdf/903129/6